Roger Wolcott (Connecticut politician)

-Roger Wolcott (January 4, 1679 – May 17, 1767) was an American weaver, statesman, and politician from Windsor, Connecticut.
-He served as colonial governor of Connecticut from 1751 to 1754.
+Major-General Roger Wolcott (January 4, 1679 – May 17, 1767) was an American lawyer, militia officer, politician, and judge who served as the governor of Connecticut from 1750 to 1754.

 Biography

 Wolcott was born the son of Simon Wolcott and Martha Pitkin Wolcott in Windsor, Connecticut.
 His formal education was severely limited by the nature of the frontier village, so at age twelve he was apprenticed to a weaver, and at the age of twenty-one entered that business on his own.
 He married Sarah Drake on December 3, 1702, and they had fifteen children before her death in 1748.
-Their son Oliver Wolcott Sr. signed the Declaration of Independence and went on to become governor of Connecticut.
+Their son Oliver Wolcott signed the Declaration of Independence and went on to become governor of Connecticut.
 Another son, Erastus Wolcott, became a state legislator and supreme court judge.